 The Bottom Line

-Overcoming sleep apnea is a multifaceted process that involves training and lifestyle changes.
-Previously, the only way to deal with this disorder was through a continuous positive airway pressure (CPAP) machine.
+Supporting sleep apnea is a multifaceted process that can involve addressing breathing and sleep in a variety of ways.
+Most people start with a continuous positive airway pressure (CPAP) machine.